mathilde-b/SFDA/README.md

             ...
         ...
 ```
 The network takes png or nii files as an input.
-The gt folder contains gray-scale images of the ground-truth, where the gray-scale level are the number of the class (namely, 0 and 1).
+The gt folder contains gray-scale images of the ground-truth, where the gray-scale level is the number of the class.

 ### results
 ```
 results/